darthvader666uk/newportcenturions.co.uk/about.md

 ---
 layout: default
-title: About Newport Centurions Korfball Club
+title: About Newport Centurions – Welsh Korfball Club & Mixed Gender Sports
 description: Learn more about Newport Centurions, a friendly and competitive mixed-gender korfball club based in Newport, South Wales.
 Welsh League Champions.
 type: AboutPage # Hint for jekyll-seo-tag
 permalink: /about/